CoreCivic: Ownership

+As of 2025, CoreCivic (US:CXW) had 492 institutional owners and shareholders on file with the Securities Exchange Commission (SEC).
+The largest shareholders were BlackRock, Inc., Vanguard Group Inc, River Road Asset Management, LLC, and Cooper Creek Partners Management, among others.
+Public pension fund investors included worker retirement systems in Kentucky, Texas, Oregon, Virginia, New Jersey and Illinois.

 History

 Corrections Corporation of America (CCA) was founded in Nashville, Tennessee, on January 28, 1983, by Thomas W. Beasley, Robert Crants and T. Don Hutto.
-Beasley served as the chairman of the Tennessee Republican Party; Crants was the chief financial officer of a real estate company in Nashville; Hutto was the president-elect of the American Correctional Association.
+Beasley served as the chairman of the Tennessee Republican Party; Crants was the chief financial officer of a real estate company in Nashville; Hutto was the president-elect of the American Correctional Association, and according to a 2018 Time Magazine investigation, ran a Manhattan-sized Tennessee cotton plantation where Black convicts picked cotton for no pay.
 A founding member of its board of directors was Maurice Sigler, the former chairman of the United States Board of Parole.
 The initial investment came from Jack C. Massey, co-founder of the Hospital Corporation of America.
 An early investor prior to the IPO was Vanderbilt University Law School, where Beasley had completed his Juris Doctor degree.
 Additionally, the Tennessee Valley Authority was another early financial backer.

-According to a 2013 CCA video, Hutto and Beasley were the chief founders.
-Hutto had years of experience in corrections and was president-elect of the American Correctional Association.
-The two men met with representatives of the Federal Bureau of Prisons and Immigration and Naturalization Service (INS, now ICE), which operated under U.S. Department of Justice from 1933 to 2003, to discuss a potential joint venture for a facility to detain undocumented immigrants in Texas.

-CCA was awarded a contract in late 1983 by the U.S. Department of Justice for the Bureau of Immigration and Customs Enforcement (formerly Immigration and Naturalization Service).
-This was the "first contract ever to design, build, finance and operate a secure correctional facility."
-This is considered to have marked the beginning of the private prison industry.
-CCA had to have the facilities ready by early January 1984, ninety days from the signing of the contract.
-Hutto and Beasley flew to Houston and after several days, negotiated a deal with the owner of Olympic Motel—a "pair of nondescript two-story buildings" on "I-45 North between Tidwell and Parker"—to hire their family and friends to staff the re-purposed motel for four months as a detention facility.
-On Super Bowl Sunday at the end of January, Hutto personally processed the first 87 undocumented immigrants at this facility, and CCA received its first payment.

-The company opened its first facility, the Houston Processing Center, in 1984.
-The Houston Detention Center was built to house individuals awaiting a decision on immigration cases or repatriation.
+CCA, CoreCivic's predecessor, was launched amid the 1980's Tennessee prison crisis, when a federal judge ruled the state prisons "unfit for human habitation" due to lack of medical care, overcrowding and violent outbreaks.
+Beasley's goal was to solve the prison crisis and make a big profit at the same time.